 When Should I Speak to a Speech Pathologist About My Child’s Stutter?

 While up to 75% of children who develop a stutter will recover without therapy, research indicates that seeking advice from a Speech Pathologist as soon as you notice that your child is stuttering results in the best outocmes.
-In previous years, families were often advised to wait up to six months before seeking advice.
-The recommendations have now updated as seeking advice early can mean a faster recovery and reduce the likelihood that the stutter will worsen over time.
+Previously, families were often advised to wait up to six months before seeking advice.
+This recommendation has now been amended as seeking advice early can mean a faster recovery and reduce the likelihood that the stutter will worsen over time.

 What Should I Look for in a Speech Pathologist to Help My Child’s Stutter?